PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 ## Create and register the form handler

 For this form handler, we don't need to create a new class, we can use PrestaShop native's one.

+By receiving an instance of `DemoConfigurationTextFormDataProvider` and `DemoConfigurationTextType`, the PrestaShop native Form Handler is able to process the data it receives.

 Simply register it in `config/services.yml`:

 ```yml